Puneetbansal5/Excel-Sales-and-Profit-and-Loss-Analytics/README.md

-#  Sales Performance and Profit & Losss Analytics in Excel of AtliQ hardwares.
+#  Sales Performance and Profit & Loss Analytics in Excel of AtliQ hardwares.

 ## Sales Report :